Webinar | How Will Microbiome Reshape Anti-Aging Skin Care in 2026 Register Here

 Cross-industry Innovations: Alcohol Companies in Dairy

-The emergence of plant-based dairy has gained attention not only from the food and beverage industries but also from alcohol companies looking to make their mark in this space.
+The emergence of plant-based dairy has gained attention from the food and beverage industries and alcohol companies looking to make their mark in this space.

 Molson Coors working on sustainable dairy alternatives

 In 2022, a renowned brewing giant, Molson Coors, launched Golden Wing, a plant-based barley milk.
-Positioned as a healthier alternative to traditional milk, Golden Wing aims to captivate consumers with its unique offering.
+Golden Wing is positioned as a healthier alternative to traditional milk and aims to captivate consumers with its unique offering.

 Ever grain working on sustainable dairy alternatives